bain3/pronotepy/docs/source/quickstart.rst

 ``pip install pronotepy``

 .. note:: You may have problems while installing the dependency pycryptodome.
-Unfortunately I haven't found a different cryptographic library, if you have an alternative then contact bain (see contact).
+Unfortunately I haven't found a different cryptographic library, if you have an alternative please contact bain (see contact).

 Usage
 -----